lynnswap/TabBarMenu/README.md

 ![TabBarMenu preview](Docs/images/anchor-above.webp)

-> TabBarMenu relies on undocumented UIKit APIs and runtime behavior.
-Evaluate
+> [!WARNING]
-> that constraint before using it in an App Store-bound project.
+> This package relies on undocumented APIs and runtime behavior, so extra care is needed before using it in App Store-bound projects.

 ## Installation